Court rules that Kushner firm must disclose partners' names

 The Kushner Cos. has ownership stakes in a skyscraper on Fifth Avenue in New York, a residential tower across the Hudson River in New Jersey and dozens of smaller buildings in the area and in other states, including multi-family apartments at the center of the Maryland lawsuit.

 Jared Kushner stepped down as CEO of the Kushner Cos. early last year to become a senior adviser to Trump.
-He sold stakes in properties to comply with federal conflicts of interest rules, but held onto many of his assets.
+He sold stakes in properties to comply with federal conflicts of interest rules, but held onto many of other assets.

-Not much is known about who has invested alongside his family over the years, whether money has come from overseas, and which banks and other financial institutions have lent to it.
-A financial disclosure report that Kushner filed with federal government in July shows the names of limited liability companies, but not many of the names of the owners behind them.
+Not much is known about who has invested alongside his family over the years, how much money has come from overseas, and which banks and other financial institutions have lent to it.
+A financial disclosure report that Kushner filed with the federal government in July shows the names of limited liability companies that own properties, but not many of the owners behind them.

-In the filings, Kushner showed he still owned a stake in Westminster Management, the subsidiary in the Maryland case.
+In the report, Kushner showed he still owned a stake in Westminster Management, the subsidiary in the Maryland case.
 The report showed he received $1.6 million in income from it.